ROSCon 2024

 The city of Odense and Odense Robotics is rolling out the red carpet for ROSCon2024!
 Odense has created a thriving robotics ecosystem, and a number of local robotics businesses and organizations are planning events before and after ROSCon 2024.
 We’re recommending that visitors for ROSCon plan to arrive a few days early, and stay a few days after the event to take advantage of all opportunities that Odense has to offer.
 We’re still making definitive plans, but here are a few of the events that will coincide with ROSCon:

 • PRE-CONFERENCE ACTIVITIES: Teradyne (the home of Universal Robots and MiR) will be hosting FREE facility tours (including transportation, refreshments and activities) on Monday, October 21st during Day 0 at ROSCon 2024.
-Those who opt for half-day workshops or will not be attending workshops can sign up for this activity (options will populate per your choices below).
+Those who opt for half-day workshops or will not be attending workshops can sign up for this activity.
 Morning and afternoon tours are available.

 • Facility/lab tours of robotics companies based in Odense.